fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 1.0.0
 - *Sequencer* - Added `SequencerEffectManager`
-  - Added `SequencerEffectManager.endEffect()` which given a name will end any effects that share that name
+  - Added `SequencerEffectManager.endEffect()` which given a name will end any effects that fits the given parameters
   - Added `SequencerEffectManager.endAllEffects()` which will terminate all effects on the canvas
 - *Effects* - Added `.attachTo()` which causes the effect to be attached to a given object
 - *Effects* - Added `.persist()` which causes the effect to become permanent on the canvas until removed